-Literate, Numerate, Curious
+Literate, Numerate, Curious, and Safe

 Brunswick East Primary School (BEPS) is a government primary school in the community of Brunswick, an inner suburb of Melbourne, with around 400 students.
 We have a long and proud history and a progressive vision for our students growing up in 21st Century Australia.
 BEPS emphasises a developmental approach to learning, with high expectations for all, in a safe learning environment.

 Our curriculum is differentiated in order to enable personalised learning – we do not believe in a “one size fits all” approach to education.
 While literacy and numeracy are emphasised in line with the Victorian Curriculum, so are the broader goals of personal and social responsibility, creativity, collaboration, and multi-modal communication.
-Teachers discuss these goals in their professional learning and team meetings, using a range of documents such as the Victorian Early Years Learning and Development Framework.
+Teachers discuss these goals in their professional learning and team meetings, using a range of supporting documents such as the Victorian Early Years Learning and Development Framework.

 Brunswick East Primary School respectfully acknowledges the Traditional Owners of the country, on which BEPS is situated, the Wurundjeri people of the Kulin Nation, and we pay our respect to the Elders and ongoing living cultures of First Peoples.